Irish census returns for 1861 were intentionally destroyed by the

-When it came round to the Irish census of 1881 and 1891, the potential value of
+When it came round to the Irish census returns for 1881 and 1891, the potential value of

-keeping the original returns had, perhaps, been recognised and they were
+keeping the original paperwork had, perhaps, been recognised and they were

 retained after they had been analysed.
 Sadly, a later decision to pulp them as